tytydraco/yessleep/out/The_legends_are_real_Dont_go_near_the_old_bridge_past_dark.md

 ***

 You see, in our town there’s this legend.
 Supposedly, something lives at the old bridge past the dairy farm.

 Our parents used to tell us that if we stayed up late or did drugs, whatever lived out there would come get us.

 I didn’t believe any of it.
 Until now.

 Why?
-Because according to reports…the thing that lived out there had rose-colored eyes…and if it ever bit you, you’d turn into something just like it.
+Because according to reports…the ‘creature’ had rose-colored eyes…and if it ever bit you, you’d turn into something just like it.

 Well, I couldn’t have Violet hogging all the glory.
 So I went out there with David one day after gym class.

 By the time we reached the bridge, the sun had settled behind the mountains.

-David glanced around as I parked.
+David glanced around as we parked.

 “This is where you wanted to go?”